 We begin our trek by flying into Lukla airstrip.
 From here we follow the trail through beautiful Rhododendron forests and Sherpa villages on our way to Namche Bazaar which allows us striking views of the area.
 On the following days we trek from lodge to lodge on a good trail passing through beautiful Sherpa villages.
 We will also enjoy spectacular views of Mount Everest and many other Khumbu peaks with particularly good views from Tengboche.
 At Mount Ama Dablam Base Camp (4,576 m) we will be surrounded by spectacular mountain peaks.

 This is the trek for anyone interested in Nepalese culture and nature.
 It gives us the opportunity to experience the traditional lifestyle of the hill tribes.
 We will visit traditional Sherpa settlements and find out about their religious practices, customs and festivities.
 We will also see Buddhist Gompa’s (monasteries).
 There are also possibilities of seeing the Himalayan Griffon Vulture, Golden Eagles, Snow Pigeon, Yellow-billed and Red-billed Choughs flying over-head.
 Whilst at ground level we will find Rhododendrons, Magnolias, Blue Pine, Chir Pine, Juniper and Hemlock making this trek a real nature lover’s delight.

-This trek is graded as moderate and can be combined with the Everest base camp trek by adding an extra two days to the itinerary.
+This trek is graded as moderate and can be combined with the Everest base camp trek by adding an extra 2/3 days to the itinerary.